chocolatey/choco-wiki/ChocolateyFAQs.md

 Also consider that if the package **is** using `$env:ChocolateyBinRoot` (which will later be named `$env:ChocolateyToolsRoot`) you can set the root under Program Files and then you get the better of both worlds.

-<a id="markdown-what-is-the-difference-between-packages-named-install-inbspe-autohotkeyinstallhttpschocolateyorgpackagesautohotkeyinstall-portable-inbspe-autohotkeyportablehttpschocolateyorgpackagesautohotkeyportable-and--inbspe-autohotkeyhttpschocolateyorgpackagesautohotkey" name="what-is-the-difference-between-packages-named-install-inbspe-autohotkeyinstallhttpschocolateyorgpackagesautohotkeyinstall-portable-inbspe-autohotkeyportablehttpschocolateyorgpackagesautohotkeyportable-and--inbspe-autohotkeyhttpschocolateyorgpackagesautohotkey"></a>
+<a id="markdown-what-is-the-difference-between-packages-no-suffix-as-compared-to-install-portable" name="what-is-the-difference-between-packages-no-suffix-as-compared-to-install-portable"></a>
+### What is the difference between packages no suffix as compared to *.install *.portable?

-### What is the difference between packages named *.install (i.&nbsp;e. [autohotkey.install](https://chocolatey.org/packages/autohotkey.install)), *.portable (i.&nbsp;e. [autohotkey.portable](https://chocolatey.org/packages/autohotkey.portable)) and * (i.&nbsp;e. [autohotkey](https://chocolatey.org/packages/autohotkey))?
+What is the difference between packages named *.install (i.&nbsp;e. [autohotkey.install](https://chocolatey.org/packages/autohotkey.install)), *.portable (i.&nbsp;e. [autohotkey.portable](https://chocolatey.org/packages/autohotkey.portable)) and * (i.&nbsp;e. [autohotkey](https://chocolatey.org/packages/autohotkey))?

+tl;dr: Nearly 100% of the time, the package with no suffix (autohotkey in this example) is going to ensure the *.install.
+The package without the suffix is for both discoverability and for other packages to take a dependency on.

 Hey, good question!
 You are paying attention!
 Chocolatey has the concept of virtual packages (coming) and meta packages.
 Virtual packages are packages that represent other packages when used as a dependency.
 Metapackages are packages that only exist to provide a grouping of dependencies.